 Although companies such as Uber are aiming for the first commercial flights of electric flying cars within the next few years, there are still a lot of question marks around this technology.
 Will it actually be useful and not just a novelty, and more importantly, will it have a positive or a negative impact on the environment?

 From the recent research carried out, it appears that at this stage they are only worth using for longer trips, perhaps going between towns or cities that are over 50km apart from one another.
 In this scenario, the efficient cruise phase and high speeds make up for the inefficient take of and landing stages.

 I simply can’t see how unless the technology advances significantly, they will every work as a practical transport solution in our cities, but I’d love to be proved wrong of course.

 The reality probably is they will have to make up just a small part of future sustainable transport.
 Alongside electric light railways, trams, self-driving cars etc, which all currently provide much more efficient ways of transporting passengers from A to B.

 The other important point to make is that the benefits of electric flying cars, or any other electric vehicle, should only really be factored in when we can guarantee that they are charging their batteries using renewable energy.
 Yes, they will produce less direct emissions from the tailpipes even when charged from fossil fuel energy, but that is only a small part of the problem.
 We therefore mustn’t forget to keep pushing towards a renewable grid to power these ‘sustainable’ solutions.

 In this article, I have referred to the research carried out at the University of Michigan into the sustainability of VTOLs.
-I interviewed the lead author of the paper, Akshat Karsliwal, in a podcast episode earlier this year.
+I interviewed the lead author of the paper, Akshat Karsliwal, in a podcast episode.
 So if you want to find out more about this and also hear Akshat’s other thoughts on sustainable cities of the future simply click below to play or find it on any podcast platform.